josh-wassum/Banking-System/README.md

 My purpose in designing this software was to gain more experience with programming in Java and using its various libraries.
 This program is to demonstrate my skill in creating a Java program from scratch that uses various concepts of Object Orientated Programming.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}

 [Software Demo Video](http://youtube.link.goes.here)